-As margins continue to be squeezed and new channels of order and delivery come online, the responsibilities attached to senior management roles are constantly evolving and employers are seeking out talented supply chain candidates that have “something extra”.
+As margins continue to be squeezed and new channels of order and delivery come online, the responsibilities attached to senior management roles are constantly evolving and employers are seeking out those that have “something extra”.

 TALENTED SUPPLY CHAIN CANDIDATES

-Today, clients recruiting senior supply chain managers are not simply seeking experienced professionals “ it is no longer enough to tick the right boxes.
-Instead, more and more organisations operating supply chain functions are hunting for exceptionally talented supply chain candidates; individuals who can add significant value and benefit to the supply chain department or role.
-Those with a background in lean or six sigma practices are particularly coveted, while candidates who have proven experience in developing and maintaining relationships with outsource partners are highly sought after too.
+Today, clients recruiting senior supply chain managers are not simply seeking experienced professionals.
+It is no longer enough to tick the right boxes.
+Instead, more and more organisations operating similar functions are hunting for exceptionally skilled candidates; individuals who can add significant value and benefit to the role.

 THE BAR HAS BEEN RAISED ACROSS THE ENTIRE INDUSTRY

 According to an industry-focused report from Deloitte, business leaders outsource roughly 60% of logistics and warehousing activities, while almost half of assembly and manufacturing processes are handed over to third party suppliers.